 Listen to this video below.
 It is a recording of Ry Cooder's song called "Billy The Kid."

 It is preformed by Billy Gibbons of ZZ-Top.
-He is playing a homemade guitar built by Kurt Schoen.
+He is playing a guitar built by Kurt Schoen.

 This song is an excerpt from a Mark Maron interview from Youtube of a previously recorded 2015 Podcast.
 All Copyrights for this material are the property of their respective owners.
 Click Play below